Bereavement Leave – What Employers Need to Know

 The Policy should state that management have a discretion to offer additional days – whether paid or unpaid – and that this discretion will be applied on a case-by-case basis.

-It may also be appropriate to accept any requests for annual leave or to offer same, to assist the employee to grieve.
+It may also be appropriate to accept any requests for annual leave to allow the employee to grieve.

-These categories are not set down formally – and each employer is free to formulate their own specific parameters.
-However, it is advisable that parameters of some form are established.
+The above categories are merely guidelines and each employer is free to formulate their own specific parameters.

 Where an employee requests bereavement leave following a death not covered in the above categories, such a request should be addressed using management discretion and on a case-by-case basis.